Bánh Xèo (Savory Vietnamese Crepes)

 Instructions

-- To cook the mung beans: Add the mung beans to a small saucepan with about 2 cups of water and set the pan over medium-high heat.
-Cover the pan, bring the water to a boil, and cook the beans until they're soft enough to crush between two fingers, about 30 minutes.
-Remove the pan from the heat and set aside.
+- Cook the Mung Beans: Add mung beans and 2 cups of water to a small saucepan over medium-high heat.
+Cover, bring to a boil, and cook for about 30 minutes, or until the beans are soft enough to crush between two fingers.
+Remove from heat and set aside.

-- To prepare the crepe batter: In a large bowl, mix together the entire bag of Mikko Prepared Mix Flour for Rice Pancake, cornstarch, turmeric powder, sugar, salt, beer (or club soda), coconut milk, warm water, and green onions.
-Set it aside and let it rest for at least 30 minutes (no longer than 2 hours) to let the flour "bloom".
+- Prepare the Batter: In a large bowl, whisk together Mikko Prepared Mix Flour for Rice Pancakes, cornstarch, turmeric powder, sugar, salt, beer (or club soda), coconut milk, warm water, and green onions.
+Let the batter rest for at least 30 minutes (but no more than 2 hours) to allow the flour to fully hydrate.

-- To prepare the sauce: In a large bowl, combine water, fish sauce, lime juice, sugar, garlic cloves, and chili.
-Whisk until the sugar dissolves.
-Taste and adjust the seasoning as desired.
+- Make the Dipping Sauce: In a bowl, whisk together water, fish sauce, lime juice, sugar, garlic, and chili until the sugar dissolves.
+Taste and adjust as needed.

-- Add a handful of bean sprouts and a tablespoon of mung beans to the top half of the crepe.
-Drizzle a little oil all around the edge of the pan and let it cook for an additional 2-3 minutes until it is crispy at the bottom.
+- Sprinkle a handful of bean sprouts and 1 tablespoon of mung beans on one side of the crepe.
+Drizzle a little oil around the edges and let it cook for another 2-3 minutes until golden and crispy.

 These are so light and fluffy and flavorful!
 Will be making again.